-The youngest Kennedy immediately immersed himself in Harvard's football team, but that Spring he discovered he was failing his Spanish class.
+The youngest Kennedy immediately immersed himself in Harvard's football team, but that Spring, he discovered that he was failing his Spanish class.
 In order to stay on the team, he would have to pass his final Spanish exam.
 Ted was expelled when, in desperation, he had another student take a Spanish exam in his place.
 The school would allow the boys to return in two years if they demonstrated good behavior.
-As a result, Kennedy enlisted for a two-year term in the Army and, through his father's influence, received an assignment as a guard at the Supreme Headquarters Allied Command in Paris, France.
+As a result, Kennedy enlisted for a two-year term in the U.S. Army and, through his father's influence, received an assignment as a guard at the Supreme Headquarters Allied Command in Paris, France.

 But tragedy was to plague the Kennedy family yet again.
-In 1963, his brother, then President John F. Kennedy, was assassinated in Dallas, Texas.
+In 1963, John F. Kennedy, was assassinated in Dallas, Texas.
 A year later, Ted was in a plane crash and spent weeks in the hospital recovering from a back injury and internal bleeding.
 The injuries resulted in chronic pain, from which he would suffer throughout his life.
 Although he was unable to campaign actively for reelection for a full term in 1964, he was swept back into office by a landslide vote.

 By 1967, Ted Kennedy began to speak out against the Vietnam War, which the United States had become deeply involved in during his brother John's administration.
 The United States government set a policy of containing communist expansion worldwide, and it felt Vietnam was the first line of defense.
 The U.S. government supported the protection of the fledgling democratic government in South Vietnam from the communist government in North Vietnam.

 Kennedy, like many Democratic "cold warriors," initially supported the war.
 However, as revelations of poor military planning on the part of the United States and political corruption in South Vietnam arose, Kennedy grew critical of America's involvement.